emilchr/jamming/README.md

 ### Track.js
 **renderAction()**

-Renders a + or a - on the tracks. - renders if the prop isRemoval is true and + if isRemoval is false.
+Renders a + or a - on the tracks. - renders if the prop *isRemoval* is true and + if *isRemoval* is false.

 ### Spotify.js
 **Spotify.authorize()**

 Uses the Implicit Grant Flow to get an access token from the Spotify Web API.
+The data is stored in localStorage and then in, app.js, it gets stored in a state.
+If the token is not stored yet, it redirects to the *authEndpoint*.

 **Spotify.search()**

-EXPLAIN THE FETCH REQUESTS
+Fetches data from Spotify Web API and stores it in *data.tracks.items*.

 **Spotify.saveUserPlaylist()**

-EXPLAIN THE FETCH REQUESTS
+Fetches data from the *userEndpoint*, uses it to determine userID in Spotify, then creates a playlist with *playlistName* as name.
+It stores the ID of the playlist in *playlistID*.
+After the playlist is created, the function processes the *tracksURI* from a object to an array in *tracksArray* and adds all the tracks in *tracksArray* to the recently created playlist.

 ## Testing